 Peter: "Boys!
 Boys!
 You're scaring the straights, okay?"

 It's not what you think; he's referring to the other restaurant goers as "reserved people who follow conventional mores."
-Although, given that this was made in the AIDS-paranoid 80's, then three men dripping with transparent goo might actually be something people would freak out about for a different reason....
+Although, now that I think about it, that line isn't helped by the fact that the Ghostbusters are dripping with transparent goo....

 |And to think, the Ghostbusters movie that's all about people getting slimed isn't the one with the Ron Jeremy cameo.|